nushakrishnan/change_annotator/README.md

 ## Overview

-The SceneDiff Annotator is built on top of [SAM2](https://github.com/facebookresearch/sam2) and provides a complete workflow for annotating changes between video pairs:
+The SceneDiff Annotator is built on top of [SAM 3.1](https://github.com/facebookresearch/sam3) and provides a geometry-assisted workflow for annotating changes between a paired "pre" and "post" capture of the same scene:

-- **Upload & Configure**: Upload video pairs and specify object attributes (deformability, change type, multiplicity)
+- **Click to Segment**: Click point prompts on a source frame and get a live SAM 3.1 mask preview; add objects with a label and deformability.
-- **Interactive Annotation**: Provide sparse point prompts on selected frames with an intuitive click-based interface
+- **Geometry-Assisted Propagation**: LaMAR poses and per-state mesh depth seed each object across every frame of the camera walk, then SAM 3.1 produces a per-frame mask.
-- **Offline Propagation**: Automatically propagate masks throughout both videos
+- **Video Refinement (optional)**: Sharpen the per-frame masks with the SAM 3.1 video tracker over each visible span.
-- **Review & Refine**: Visualize annotated videos, refine annotations, and verify results
+- **Review & Refine**: Scrub the full walk to catch missed frames, then re-click, brush, erase, or delete masks before exporting.

 ### Demo
 https://github.com/user-attachments/assets/1779894f-f843-4e9b-a651-3fcb0ae43166